 What Training is Required to Become a Sports Massage Therapist?

-Sports Massage Therapists are trained to a high level and can access, diagnose and treat injuries.
+Sports Massage Therapists are trained to a high level and work on injured tissues and treat pre-diagnosed injuries.
 In order to offer treatments for both sports-related and non sports-related injuries or musculoskeletal conditions, you must complete CPD hours.

 To practise as a Sports Massage Therapist, you must complete at least a Level 3 qualification in Sports Massage Therapy.
 This should be enough if you are self employed, however most employers require a Level 4 qualification.
 Some professional bodies and organisations will not allow Massage Therapists to join until they have completed the Level 4 qualification.
 There are no prerequisites to completing the Level 3 qualification, even if you have no previous experience in the healthcare industry.
 However, most course providers require a minimum age of 16 and you should have an interest in helping others, sports and working in the healthcare industry.